kstenerud/concise-encoding/cbe-specification.md

 ### Map

 A map associates objects (keys) with other objects (values).
 Keys may be any mix of scalar or array types.
-A key must not be a container type or the `empty` type.
+A key must not be a container type or the `nil` type.
 Values may be any mix of any type, including other containers.

 All keys in a map must resolve to a unique value, even across data types.
 For example, the following keys would clash: